ye11owbucket/100a-battleship/README.md

 There are 5 boats in battleship.
 They must occupy coordinates that are horizontal or vertical only (no diagonals).
 The size of the boats are 2, 3, 3, 4 and 5.
 Create a function that generates a list of the data for your boats.
 ##### 4. Check for conflicts
 It is not possible for a boat to occupy the same space as another boat.
 We would need to add a tool to check to see if a boat that we are trying to place is overlapping with another boat, so that if it is, we can re-create it.
+##### 5. Display the map using tkinter
+Same as assignment 1, but instead of using text, create a window using tkinter.
+You might want to create some graphics of set size to represent your boats.
+##### 6. Try creating the full game of battleship!